delcantao/airbnb-auto-email/README.md

 ## Tecnologias utilizadas

 1. Node.js (18.16.0) com nvm

-   Used as the programming language for building the project
+   Used as the programming language for building the project.

 2. MongoDB

    Our primary database, using the free version due to the limited number of guests in our single Airbnb flat.

 3. Prisma

    The ORM used to facilitate integration with the MongoDB database.

 4. MSSQL Server

    Used to query CPFs from a private provider.

 5. Open AI API

    To extract dates, cars, names, and documents.
 I chose to use OpenAI to avoid manual work, but I plan to remove this feature in the future.

 6. Sendgrid

    For sending emails.

+## To Implement as a Service

 In the repository, I have also included a systemd service configuration file, should you wish to implement this on a Linux server.

+Please be aware that Airbnb blocks IP addresses from Digital Ocean servers to prevent scraping.

+It's also worth noting that Airbnb may block other cloud server providers as well.

-Please note that Airbnb blocks Digital Ocean server IPs for scraping.
-The application runs on a local Ubuntu 22.04 server at my home.
+The application in question is running on a local Ubuntu 22.04 server at my home, thus avoiding these restrictions

-## To Implement the Service

 - Save the `airbnbd.service` file to `/etc/systemd/system/airbnbd.service`.
 - Replace the path `/path/to/files/airbnb` with the path where the repository files are located.